NaturalHistoryMuseum/ckanext-doi/README.md

 This is just a stub extension, which adds a dummy DOI to datasets.

-It doesn't do anything useful now - but will do later in 2014.
+It doesn't do anything useful now - do not use.